 Receiving a study place and an employment contract

 In order to be offered an employment contract, you will first have to accept officially your study place at Hanken, in accordance with the instructions provided to you with the letter of acceptance.

 By signing the contract, you will have agreed to study full-time and you cannot hold another full-time job.
 If you interrupt the studies or cease to study full-time, as an employee, you will have to hand in your notice or apply for leave of absence

 Remember to also register as present as a doctoral student at the Hanken PhD Programme

 Submit your personal bank account details (IBAN and BIC) to the HR unit, email@example.com.
 The salary will be paid to this account on the last bank day of each month.

-The employment as a doctoral student (in Swedish: doktorand) will be signed for one year with an option of an extension for a second year.
+The employment as a doctoral student (in Swedish: doktorand) will be signed for 100% for 12 months.
+Provided that the student has a good study progress during their first year, Hanken offers a employment with 56% for the upcoming 3 years (12+12+12).
 The work is full-time.
 The terms of employment are based on the general collective agreement for universities, other legislation and Hanken’s internal guidelines.

 The working hours for doctoral students are the total work time (1 624 hours per year in full-time employment) in accordance with the collective agreement.
 For the academic year / term, a work plan will be drawn up including all the work tasks as well as the students’ own doctoral studies.
 The work plan for a doctoral student cannot include teaching equivalent to no more than 5 per cent of the total work time.
 The Head of Department will approve your work plan.